strapdata/elassandra/docs/elassandra/source/enterprise.rst

 Elasticsearch aggregations through CQL ......................................

-Elassandra supports elasticsearch aggregation only in **regular CQL statement**.
+Elassandra supports elasticsearch aggregation only in **regular CQL statements**.
 In this case :

 * Returned columns are named with aggregations names.
 * CQL function are not supported.